With Christmas just around the corner, it seems a good time to discuss gifting within your company.

 Christmas, and other general gifts-for-all holidays, are more troubling.
 The last thing you want is that something so ostensibly nice — giving someone a gift they will treasure – becomes problematic.
 You’d be surprised just how ‘wrong’ gifting can be in an office environment.
-The sentiment is always nice, but the fallout from it can be… less so.
+The sentiment is always nice, but the fallout from Secret Santa… less so.

 In fact, the fallout can be so problematic that let’s explore the idea of outright banning gifting from your business.
 If you think this will make you a killjoy, and it’s something you wouldn’t dream of doing, then read on to discover why this simple solution could be the best option for your business…

 Five Reasons To Ban Gifting In Your Office